What is the main residence for taxes?

 You're married

-- You are married under the separation of property and you do not live under the same roof (whether voluntary or not)
+- You're married under the separation of property regime and you do not live under the same roof (whether voluntary or not)

-- You are in the process of legal separation or divorce and you have been allowed to reside separately
+- You are pending body separation or divorce and you have been allowed to reside separately

 - In the event of abandonment of the matrimonial home, each has a separate income.